Table of Contents

 recommended.
 In fact we would strongly

-discourage it, and do not support such use.
+discourage it, and do not support such use for various reasons:

 Firstly you are giving every user direct write access to the repository, so any user could accidentally delete the entire repository or make it unusable in some other way.